wp-plugins/yikes-inc-easy-mailchimp-extender/readme.txt

 You can adjust the width of the forms on your site by changing the width of the element with the class .yks-mailchimpFormContainer.
 This is the parent container that houses the form.
 Adjusting this width will control the width of the input fields inside of it as well.

 = I input a valid MailChimp API key, but it returns invalid every time.
 I've already tried a new API key, but no dice.
 What's up? =

 Step 1) Ensure that cURL is enabled at the server level ( You will see an error at the top of the settings page if cURL is disabled.
-If you see no error, continue to step 2 )
+If you see no error, continue to step 2.

 Step 2) If you have entered your MailChimp API key and still find that it is returning the error "<em>Error: Please enter a valid Mail Chimp API Key</em>", please check the developer console inside your browser for further information as to why it's not validating.

 - You can do this, by right clicking in the API Key input field, and selecting 'Inpsect Element'
-	- Once the developer console is open, select the 'Console' tab, where you should see a more specific error.
+- Once the developer console is open, select the Console tab, where you should see a more specific error.
+- (For information on how to check your browsers developer console, <a href="http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors" target="_blank">read here</a>.)

 <strong>Possible Errors And Resolutions</strong>

-		* Could not resolve host: xxxx.api.mailchimp.com  -
+* Could not resolve host: xxxx.api.mailchimp.com  - the host you have provided is incorrect.
+The host is the string after the last dash (example: us2)

-For information on how to check your browsers developer console, <a href="http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors" target="_blank">read here</a>.
+* Invalid Mailchimp API Key: xxxxxxxxxxxxxxxxxx-xxx - Your API key is invalid.
+You can confirm a valid key by logging into <a href="http://mailchimp.com" target="_blank">MailChimp</a> and checking the active API key registered to your account.

 = Do you provide any hooks, or filters for me to take advantage of? = Yes!
 With the latest release we have added a few places for you to hook into, to add or manipulate existing data.
 Check out the <a href="http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/other_notes/">Other Notes</a> tab  for more information.